Assume variability; preserve options.

 Leverage Modeling, Simulation, and Prototyping

 SBD leverages modeling, simulating, and prototyping to provide the initial learning points that help eliminate some design alternatives and confirm others.
 As described in the MBSE article, modeling incorporates a broad spectrum of techniques specific to the industry domain and product type, including digital twins, electrical/mechanical CAD, design thinking and user-centered design.
 These techniques should be applied to the parts of the system where the risk is highest, significantly reducing the cost of maintaining design alternatives for a longer period of time.

 Frequent Integration Points

-During development periods where new designs are in flight, uncertainty abounds and true knowledge is scarce.
-The only way to resolve the uncertainty is to test the design via early and frequent integration of the system components.
-In SAFe, these integration points are driven in part by System Demos, which occur on a fixed two-week cadence, and by Solution Demos, which typically occur on the longer Program Increment (PI) cadence.
+During development periods when new designs are being explored, uncertainty abounds.
+Useful knowledge is scarce.
+The only way to resolve the uncertainty is to test design alternatives through the early and frequent integration of the system components.
+Integration points are driven in part by System Demos, which occur on a fixed two-week cadence, and by Solution Demos, which typically occur on the longer Program Increment (PI) cadence.

-Economic Trade-offs in Set-Based Design
+Economic Trade-Offs in Set-Based Design

 Different design options have different economic implications.
 So understanding SBD requires knowledge of the macroeconomic goals and benefits of the system.
 One way to look at this is to place the alternatives on a spectrum, where a certain weight can be associated with each option.

 Some of the significant economic indicators may include: